 You can limit any View by entering text in the Filter edit control, then pressing <Enter> or clicking Filter.
 All files that have an exact matching set of characters, in the same order however NOT case sensitive, will be displayed - other items will be masked.
 If you navigate to a different List, keep in mind that your Filtering entry remains intact, which can be momentarily confusing.
 Choose Clear to restore the full List for the given View.

 The Default Folder is used when a target folder cannot be found or created, as required by an operation.
 For example, Restore attempts to place a target item in its' last known folder, and if it doesn't exist (and can't be created), the file is instead placed in the Default Folder.

 This is also the folder that hosts non-native Replicate operations (a folder structure you can then move).
 It also serves as the default starting point for Reports, Keyfile Export, User Export, and other operations that store content on your behalf (with your interactive guidance).

-Most importantly, your Default Folder serves as a potential point of indirection when using your Profile on multiple host computers, as described in the next section.
+Most importantly, your Default Folder serves as a point of indirection when using your Profile on multiple host computers (see below).

-IMPORTANT: Host Folders are specific to each host computer from which you use your Profile.
-This is handled on your behalf as you make changes from each location.
+IMPORTANT: Your Profile's Default Folders are specific to each host, automatically handled as you make changes from different computers.

 Dynamic Default Folder